-For a study of AE signal based engine fault diagnosis, three tests were conducted under different engine conditions.
+For a study of AE signal based engine injector fault diagnosis, four tests were conducted under different engine conditions.
 Test 1 is for the baseline AE data collected when the engine is healthy.
 Test 2 is for a small fault in cylinder 1 under an abnormal fuel injection pressure induced by setting it 15% lower than the nominal injection pressure of 270bar.
-Test 3 is for a large fault induced by disconnecting fuel supply to cylinder 1 completely to simulate a full misfired engine.